EoinDavey/Setanta-site/notes/src/language-semantics.md

 There is also a dichotomy between the Go runtime's use of *goroutines* and the single threaded world of javascript that I think would not be fun to try and wrangle.

+### Update 31/10/2019

+Prototyping semantics in JavaScript is showing that some sort of concurrency will be needed.
+It need not be multi-threaded however, so we will not need things like mutices.

 ## Meta-programming constructs

 My thoughts on meta-programming are almost exactly the same as the ones for concurrency primitives.
 I think that, while interesting, they are out of place in a beginner friendly language.